Activity dependency indicates that this activity relies upon the contents of the TeachEngineering document(s) listed.

-Brainstorming: In small groups, have the students engage in open discussion.
+Brainstorming: In small groups, have students engage in open discussion.
 Remind them that no idea or suggestion is "silly."
 All ideas should be respectfully heard.
 Take an uncritical position, encourage wild ideas and discourage criticism of ideas.
-Ask the students how many items they can think of that run on batteries.
+Ask students how many items they can think of that run on batteries.
 As a class, record their ideas on the board.

 Activity Embedded Assessment

-Hypothesize: Ask each group what would happen if we added more potatoes in a row to our circuit?
+Hypothesize: Ask each group what would happen if we added more potatoes in a row to our circuits?
 (Answer: Adding more potatoes in a row is the same as adding batteries in a row.
 The voltage of each piece of potato is added up.
-Therefore, the voltage of our circuit would increase.
+Thus, the voltage of our circuit would increase.
 On the other hand, the current of our circuit would not increase.
 Current is not dependent on how many potatoes but is related to the size of each potato individually.)

 Problem Solving: Present the class with the following math problems and ask students to calculate how many of each vegetable or fruit are needed to light the bulb.

-To add a math component, have the students use the multimeter to compare the flow of electricity for several different fruits as well as to the total amount of fruits used.
+To add a math component, have students use the multimeter to compare the flow of electricity for several different fruits as well as to the total amount of fruits used.
 Ask them to graph the results and hypothesize what is happening.